QualityCroissant/brainfuck-compiler/README.md

 Files which the user is intended to interact with are located under bin/

 Dependencies:
+1. bash
-1. nasm
+2. nasm
-2. ld
+3. ld
-3. A C compiler, if the intention is to build it from source (clang is assumed by default)
+4. A C compiler, if the intention is to build it from source (clang is assumed by default)

 To compile:
 1. Use bin/bfc \<brainfuck file\>